Motion Industries Category Pages

 Exploration 2: Highlight top categories only

-Concept 1 led me to consider prioritization.
+Exploration 1 surfaced a need for prioritization.
 Only top categories are visually highlighted which allows users to see the popular product groups, reducing the number of clicks to reach the desired product.

 Exploration 3: A two-column layout